-Plenty of people have anxiety about going to the restroom while on their river trip but here is the good news: it’s not that hard or different than you’re used to.
+Plenty of people have anxiety about going to the restroom while on their river trip but here is the good news: it’s not that hard or different from what you’re used to.
 There’s nothing to be shy about — everybody goes to the bathroom — and it’s the last thing you should allow to impede your trip of a lifetime.
 Let’s break it down:

 HOW TO PEE AND POOP ON A RIVER TRIP